mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 			- *Interrupt* the protein coding sequence
 			- Must be **removed** before translation
 			- *Alternative splicing*
-				- multiple versions of mRNA c
+				- Multiple versions of mRNA can be produced
+			- *Exon Shuffling*
+				- Generates new genes/proteins
+			- Protein variability = Genetic diversity
 		- Exons
 			- Amino acid coding sequences in pre-mRNA
 			- Joined together and retained in final mRNA